-The evaluation of your claim may result in several actions:
+The evaluation of your claim may result in one of the following actions:

 - A settlement offer, if all of the information has been submitted; or

 - A formal denial – If a formal denial letter is sent, this means the investigation has determined that the County is not liable and will not pay any money in response to the claim.
-A lawsuit may then be filed within the time allowed by law.
+A lawsuit may then be filed within the time allowed by law; or